-Tinospora cordifolia contains many different chemicals that might affect the body.
-Some of chemicals have antioxidant effects.
-Others might increase the body's immune system.
-Some chemicals might have activity against cancer cells in a test tube.
+antioxidant effects.
+Others might increase the activity of the body's immune system.
+Some chemicals might have activity against cancer cells in test animals.
 Most research has been done in test tubes or in animals.
-There is not enough information to know the effects of Tinospora cordifolia in the human body.
+There isn't enough information to know the effects of Tinospora cordifolia in the human body.

-Tinospora cordifolia might affect blood sugar levels.
+Diabetes: Tinospora cordifolia might lower blood sugar levels.
 Use it cautiously if you have diabetes, and monitor your blood sugar levels.
 The doses of your diabetes medications might need to be adjusted.